Diagnosis and Symptoms of Melanoma

 Melanoma Diagnosis

 Your doctor will arrive at your diagnosis following a physical exam and a biopsy.
+A biopsy is when your doctor takes cells or tissues to view under a microscope.1

 Biopsy

-Pathologists then collect a host of information about your skin sample including the thickness of the melanoma, the presence or absence of ulceration, the speed at which the cells are multiplying, presence of other immune cells within the sample, margin status (indicative of whether the cancer cells are seen at the deep/peripheral sides of the sample, and presence or absence of certain marker proteins.
+Pathologists then collect a host of information about your skin sample including the thickness of the melanoma, the presence or absence of ulceration, the speed at which the cells are multiplying, presence of other immune cells within the sample, margin status (indicative of whether the cancer cells are seen at the deep/peripheral sides of the sample), and presence or absence of certain marker proteins.
 All of these parameters help the pathologist identify the type/sub-type of melanoma.5

 Other tests